carltonj2000/docker-traefik/README.md

 # Docker And Traefik

-Docker with Traefik hosting nginx, jenkins, gitlocal.
+Docker with Traefik hosting nginx, jenkins, gitlocal and ttyd.

 ## History